‘Dancing With The Stars’ Finale: Cher, Ne-Yo & Pitbull To Perform As Final 4 Couples Vie For Mirrorball Trophy

 One style has not yet been announced, while the other is the fan-favorite freestyle routine, where performers can either adapt what they have learned in the ballroom thus far or choreograph their own routine to show off their best moves for judges and viewer votes.

-If the finale episode followers the pattern of seasons past, two performing pairs will be eliminated prior to the reveal of the final two couples, one of which will be announced as the overall winner of the competition.
+If the finale episode follows the pattern of seasons past, two performing pairs will be eliminated prior to the reveal of the final two couples, one of which will be announced as the overall winner of the competition.

 Fans can also expect the season’s eliminated celebrities to return for the show’s final episode including Sailor Brinkley-Cook, Karamo Brown, Kate Flannery, Ray Lewis, Lamar Odom, Sean Spicer, James Van Der Beek, and Mary Wilson.